-The Bank signed two-year information system service contracts in the amounts of \$2,000 thousand and \$46 thousand each on April 8, 2020 and April 30, 2020, with its subsidiaries Chang Hua Commercial Bank, Ltd. and Chang Hwa Bank Venture Capital Co., Ltd., respectively and in 2021, recognized other income in the amounts of \$1,659 thousand \$22 thousand.
+The Bank signed two-year information system service contracts in the amounts of \$2,000 thousand and \$46 thousand each on April 8, 2020 and April 30, 2020, with its subsidiaries Chang Hua Commercial Bank, Ltd. and Chang Hwa Bank Venture Capital Co., Ltd., respectively and in 2022, the Bank recognized other income according to the former contract in the amount of \$1,250 thousand.

 The Bank signed three-year legal advice service contract with its subsidiary, Chang Hwa Bank Venture Capital Co., Ltd., on November 26, 2020.
 Under the contract, the annual service fee is \$68 thousand.
-In 2021, the Bank recognized other income in the amount of \$65 thousand.
+In 2022, the Bank recognized other income in the amount of \$65 thousand.